sadiqb999/SimpleALB/README.md

 1. Scheme: Internet-facing
 2. Load balancer IP: IPv4
 3. Network mapping: Select all AZs
-4. Add new security group only allowing HTTP inbound traffic and all outbound traffic
+4. Add new security group only allowing HTTP inbound traffic and all outbound traffic (Name of sg is "demo-sg-alb")
 5. Target group: The two EC2 instances created

+# For Improved Security
+1. Delete inbound HTTP traffic from demo-sg-ec2 and add HTTP traffic from demo-sg-alb

+Now you can access the EC2 via the DNS name of the load balancer